Tuesday, December 31, 2013

 2. Boil noodles for 5-7 minutes or until "al dente" (not too hard, not too soft).

-3. Mix cottage cheese and 3 cups of mozzarella together.
+3. Mix cottage cheese, 3 cups of mozzarella, 1 cup of parmesan, and 1 egg together.

 4. Spread spoonful of meat sauce in bottom of 9x13 pan.
 (So noodles won't stick to the bottom of the pan.)